-Interestingly, Wish says other women who were “taking the next step in their marriage” interpreted the appearance of their dream periods as “reassurance that they were fertile and [that] ‘all systems [were a] go’ to get pregnant.”
+Interestingly, Wish says other women who were “taking the next step in their marriage” interpreted the appearance of their menstrual blood in a dream as “reassurance that they were fertile and [that] ‘all systems [were a] go’ to get pregnant.”

 Sansan Fibri, founder and CEO of the only AI-powered dream interpretation app DreaMe, echoes Wish’s thoughts about period dreams relating to fertility.
 “It means we can conceive life, a baby,” Fibri exclusively tells Elite Daily.

 However, she also believes that “blood pouring out of our body can symbolize to some of us an experience of being drained out of your own life source. … A connected way to look at our monthly bleeding is more archaic and deeply connected to the collective female unconscious, to a particular type of suffering or pain that we are ‘destined’ to endure, yet this suffering brings life and joy.”